A Tutorial on Meta-Reinforcement Learning: Black Box Methods

-Some methods use both PPG and black-box components \citep{xiong2021on,ren2022leveraging}.
+Some methods use both PPG and black-box components \citep{vuorio2019multimodal,xiong2021on,ren2022leveraging}.
 In particular, even when training a fully black-box method, the policy or inner-loop can be fine-tuned with policy gradients at meta-test time \citep{lan2019meta,xiong2021on,imagawa2022off}.

-\subsection{Task Inference Methods}
+\section{Task Inference Methods}

-Closely related to black box methods are \textit{task inference} methods, which often share the same parameterization as black box methods and thus can be considered a subset of then.
+Closely related to black box methods are \textit{task inference} methods, which often share the same parameterization as black box methods and thus can be considered a subset of them.
 However, parameterizations of the inner-loop may be specific to task inference methods \citep{rakelly2019efficient,korshunova2020exchangeable,zintgraf2020varibad}, which generally train the inner-loop to perform a different function by optimizing a different objective.

 Task inference methods generally aim to identify the MDP, or task, to which the agent must adapt, in the inner-loop.
 In meta-RL, the agent must repeatedly adapt to an \textit{unknown} MDP whose representation is not given as input to the inner-loop.
-In fact, the entire adaptation process can be described as identifying the task.
-The agent's belief about what it should do can be represented as a distribution over tasks. \textit{Task inference} is a process of inferring this posterior distribution over tasks, conditional on what the agent has seen so far.
+While the agent ultimately acts to maximize reward, the entire purpose of the inner-loop can be described as identifying the task.
+The agent's belief about what it should do can be represented as a distribution over tasks.
+As discussed in Section \ref{section:background}, this posterior distribution constitutes a sufficient statistic, or information state \citep{subramanian2022approximate}, for the meta-RL problem.
+Since we already know the form of this sufficient statistic, the inner-loop can model it directly, instead of learning a mapping from history to action end-to-end. \textit{Task inference} is the process of inferring this posterior distribution over tasks, conditional on what the agent has seen so far.